sagardhavalgi/PySpark/README.md

 In loop we will use withcolumn to give column name to each column

 the rows which does not have any value will have null value

+<h3 align="left">Exploring Different Reading and Writing Modes in PySpark</h3>

+<h4 align="left">Reading Modes in PySpark:</h4>

+1. Permissive Mode:
+   - Permissive mode is the default mode when using higher-level APIs in PySpark.
+   - It allows the reading of corrupt records or records with missing fields.
+   - When encountering an incompatible record, PySpark tries to infer the schema and continues processing, resulting in potential data inconsistencies.
+   - This mode is suitable when working with data sources where data quality may vary, and skipping invalid records is not critical.

+2. Dropmalformed Mode:
+   - Dropmalformed mode drops any entire row containing a null or missing value across all columns.
+   - It ensures that only complete and valid rows are retained for further processing.
+   - This mode is useful when the presence of null values in any row could adversely affect the analysis or computations downstream.

+3. FailFast Mode:
+   - FailFast mode throws an error immediately upon encountering an incompatible or corrupt record.
+   - It halts the reading process and provides an opportunity to handle or address the error before proceeding.
+   - This mode is beneficial when data integrity is of utmost importance, and any invalid record must be addressed before further analysis.

+<h4 align="left">Writing Modes in PySpark:</h4>

+PySpark also offers various writing modes that determine the behavior when storing data.

+1. Overwrite Mode:
+   - Overwrite mode replaces existing data in the target location with the new data being written.
+   - It ensures that only the latest data is stored, making it useful for scenarios where the entire dataset needs to be updated.

+2. Append Mode:
+   - Append mode adds the new data to the existing data in the target location.
+   - It allows incremental updates without affecting the previously stored data.
+   - This mode is suitable when new data needs to be appended to an existing dataset.

+3. Ignore Mode:
+   - Ignore mode simply ignores the write operation if the target location already contains data.
+   - It prevents any data duplication or overwrite and ensures that the existing data remains intact.
+   - This mode is helpful when writing data periodically and avoiding any unintended modifications.

+4. Error Ifexist - IN this modee it will through error directly if the folder is already